Top 4 CBD Syrups

 Our Criteria for the Best CBD Syrup

-• Extract Type – CBD products are sold in one of three ways: full-spectrum, broad-spectrum, or CBD isolate.
+• Extract Type – Products are sold in one of three ways: full-spectrum, broad-spectrum, or isolate.
 Full-spectrum contains less than 0.3% THC while broad-spectrum has zero THC but includes whole-plant hemp cannabinoids like CBN and CBG.
-CBD isolate is just what it sounds like – just CBD!
-Some people report more benefits from broad- or full-spectrum products, but most CBD syrup is made with isolate.
+Isolate is just what it sounds like – just CBD!
+Some people report more benefits from broad- or full-spectrum products, but most syrup is made with isolate.

-• Ingredients – CBD syrup is made with other ingredients, such as sugar, glycol, and flavoring.
-People with diabetes may want to avoid CBD syrup because of its high sugar content.
+• Ingredients – Syrup is made with other ingredients, such as sugar, glycol, and flavoring.
+People with diabetes may want to avoid syrup because of its high sugar content.
 Not to mention, it’s worth checking out where companies source their industrial hemp.

 Olivia Walters